-In 2011, Bryant penned a review, or an hourlong sketch show, that SNL creator Lorne Michaels and a few producers flew to Chicago to see.
+In 2011, Bryant penned a revue, or an hourlong sketch show, that SNL creator Lorne Michaels and a few producers flew to Chicago to see.
 A few weeks later, Bryant says she got a call and was asked to bring five minutes of her best material to New York for an official audition.

-"It was super nerve-racking," she says.
+"It was super nerve-wracking," she says.
 "But it was the moment I had been working for, so I just wanted to have fun and try and perform in a way that I would for a 500-person audience for these seven people in the room."

 The rest, as we know, is history.

 Since she joined the show in 2012, Bryant has made a national name for herself writing popular sketches, including the Emmy-nominated song "(Do It on My) Twin Bed," which she wrote with cast member Kate McKinnon and show writers Chris Kelly and Sarah Schneider.
 She's played Adele, Candy Crowley, and Rebel Wilson, has danced around in a snowflake costume, and has taken to the Weekend Update desk as "The Worst Lady on an Airplane."

 And while she won't admit to being a star, she says she doesn't mind bumping into a fan — or a friend — in New York and in Phoenix, which she says still feels like home.